 The Cheltenham Festival

-'There's no place like this on earth' Ruby Walsh frequently says.
-The Cheltenham Festival is where all National Hunt owners, trainers and jockeys dream about winning.
+'There's no place like this on earth' says Ruby Walsh, frequently.
+This is where all National Hunt owners, trainers and jockeys dream about winning.
 Being involved with a winner ensures an entry in the National Hunt Role of Honour even if the race concerned may 'only' be the quirky Cross Country Chase.
-Harry Fry, Feb 2017, talking after Unowhatimeanharry won the Albert Bartlett - 'A Festival winner is what everyone in National Hunt racing strives to achieve and to get the first one was a watershed moment and a huge achievement for the team.'
+(If he turns up, Cause Of Causes is a certainty.)
+Harry Fry, R Post Feb 2017, talking after Unowhatimeanharry won the Albert Bartlett - 'A Festival winner is what everyone in National Hunt racing strives to achieve and to get the first one was a watershed moment and a huge achievement for the team.'
 Since all are doing their damnest to win, trends can emerge of those most likely (or not) to succeed.
-After 30 years of doing this, I find myself left with only two rules about Cheltenham Stats.
-'The relevance of each stat is in the eye of the beholder' and 'All Cheltenham Stats will die.
+After 30 odd years of doing this, I find myself left with only two rules about Cheltenham Stats.
+'The relevance of every stat is in the eye of the beholder' and 'All Cheltenham Stats will die.
 It is only a matter of when.'
-Proved by Un Temps Pour Tout in the 3m h'cap chase finally putting Scot Lane to bed after thirty odd years.
+Proved by Un Temps Pour Tout in the 2017 Ultima 3m h'cap chase putting Scot Lane to bed after three decades.
+Scot Lane must have been some horse.

 How to use Gault Stats

 I first attended this fantastic event in 1985 and have been collecting information about it ever since.
+Went last year and really do recommend sitting outside the See You Then Bar in the sun with an early pint.
 The links above will take you to directly to each race.
 On each race page there will be Headline stats for that race.
 The next few lines will summarise a possible Profile of the winner.
 That profile will concentrate on trends that are correct to 90%+ over the last few Festivals.
 The rest of each race page will comprise the evidence to back up the profile.
-The profile may also suggest something that is overdue to happen or an 'overripe stat' that might be due to fall.
+That profile may also suggest something that is overdue to happen or an 'overripe stat' that might be due to fall.
 For example, if the favourite hasn't won the race in years.
+The favourite will win, sometime.
 Horses identified in italics are being aimed to contest the race about which you are reading.
 As the countdown continues effort will be made to update races with confirmed runners and how they might fit in.

 The General Trends page covers lots of information and musings that doesn't really refer to any specific race.
-This includes jockeys, trainers, stats on Pricewise, preview nights, course winners, Fate of the Favourites et al. Click on the link and be concerned as to how I spend my time.
+This includes jockeys, trainers, how W Mullins is no respecter of Cheltenham stats, stats on Pricewise, preview nights, course winners, Fate of the Favourites et al. Click on the link and become concerned as to how I spend my time.
 Well, maybe.
-There is a quiz and a page about my visits to meetings at all UK and Irish racecourses, a task hopefully nearing its conclusion with Newmarket July course this summer.
+There is a quiz and a page about my visits to meetings at all UK and Irish racecourses, a task which will finally conclude with a trip to the Newmarket July course this summer.
+Yes, I've been to Tramore, Pontefract, Ballinrobe, Hamilton, Hexham and Plumpton.
+Lovely places with nice people.
+Sorry, but I'm behind with my schedule on the course write ups.

 Wealth Warning.
 Any decisions made (or not) or the basis of any information in this site are the sole responsibility of the reader.
 There is no obligation on me to follow my own advice (Gary).
-The Stats Proverb says 'Relevance Is In The Eye Of The Beholder.'
 I take no responsibility for (but am keen to hear of) any factual errors.
 Previous years ‘stats on stats’ would suggest we may identify a decent priced winner from manageable groups every three or four races.
-I tend to improve as a tipster as the week goes on, possibly too concerned on the Tuesday.
+I tend to improve as a tipster as the week goes on, possibly too worried on the Tuesday.
 It is believed that Savello (2014 Grand Annual) took from Golden Chieftain (2013 3m hcap chase) the record for breaking the most stats in a race.
 Stands now at 8.
 Cole Harden equalised with 8 in the 2015 World Hurdle.
 Remember, after you have cursed/laughed at me and given up totally on trends, they will come back to bite.
 Always happens.
 Usually on Gold Cup Day Beware GO SEA - Groundless Optimism Syndrome Encouraged by Alcohol.
 A Cotswold condition very common at this time of year.